Transitioning Back to MIT

 Sharing your thoughts with prospective study abroad students as a Peer Mentor keeps you connected and is an excellent leadership opportunity.
 Apply to be a Peer Mentor.

 Learn how to articulate your study-abroad experiences on your resume and in job interviews.
 Meet with a Career Services staff member to make your applications for internships or professional positions more competitive.

 To receive transfer credit for your study abroad coursework, meet with the transfer credit examiner in each department granting you credit.
 Gather the syllabi, graded papers and exams, reading lists, and other relevant information from your courses and a Request for Additional Credit Form (pdf).
 The completed form must be submitted to the Registrar's Office by the end of the eleventh week (drop date) of your first term back.
 CME students should use the CME Transfer Credit form (pdf).

 Transfer credit will be processed when both your transcript and the signed Request for Additional Credit Form have been received by the Registrar's Office.
 Transfer credit will appear on your MIT record with a grade of S, rather than a letter grade.
 This grade is not used in computing your term or cumulative grade point average, but the credit will count toward your Institute requirements.
-If you apply to graduate school in the future, we can write a letter describing your coursework and provide transcripts from your international school or program.
+If you apply to graduate school in the future, we can write a letter describing your coursework and participation in the program.